 - Multiple plaintiffs with cases related to defective knee replacement products manufactured by Smith & Nephew.
 Each case was evaluated and settled individually.

 - Five members of a Dallas family, who were driving to Colorado for a baseball tournament.
 While traveling on a rural, two-lane road, the tread of the left rear tire separated from the tire and wrapped around the axle so tightly, the emergency brake cable engaged, locking the wheel and ultimately causing the vehicle to roll over several times and land on its roof.
-One child died as a result this crash.
+One child died as a result of this crash.
 Other family members suffered numerous traumatic injuries.
-Slack & Davis represented the surviving family members in their claim that the crash was caused by a defective tire that was manufactured in Taiwan and sold in Dallas by a U.S. distributor.
+Slack Davis Sanger represented the surviving family members in their claim that the crash was caused by a defective tire that was manufactured in Taiwan and sold in Dallas by a U.S. distributor.

 - A Northeast Texas man was driving an all-terrain vehicle (ATV) in his backyard when the throttle control became stuck in the open throttle position.
 The ATV traveled out-of-control along a barbed wire fence and hit a tree.
 He sustained severe injuries which resulted in his death.
-Slack & Davis represented the man’s family and alleged that the ATV’s throttle system was defectively designed and manufactured.
+Slack Davis Sanger represented the man’s family and alleged that the ATV’s throttle system was defectively designed and manufactured.
 This case was settled for a confidential amount after jury selection at trial.

 - A woman who was killed in a relatively minor collision.
 Defects in her car’s automatic passive shoulder belt system caused massive internal injuries.